bverussa/devopsbc-project-src/README.md

 # DevOps BC - Project Source Code
-APP's source code to demonstrate the automation using Jenkins and Ansible
+APP's source code to demonstrate the automation using Jenkins and Ansible.